shred/acme4j/src/site/markdown/migration.md

 ## Migration to Version 2.7

+- Note that _acme4j_ has an `Automatic-Module-Name` set in the acme-client and acme-utils modules now.
+If you have added _acme4j_ to your Java 9+ module dependencies, you'll need to fix your dependency declaration to `org.shredzone.acme4j` (acme-client) and `org.shredzone.acme4j.utils` (acme-utils).

 - There are no breaking API changes in this version, except of the removal of `CertificateUtils.createTlsAlpn01Certificate(KeyPair, String, byte[])` which has been marked as deprecated in v2.6.

 - The ACME draft has been finalized and is now called [RFC 8555](https://tools.ietf.org/html/rfc8555).
 For this reason, the _acme4j_ API is now stable.
 There won't be breaking changes to the public API in the future, unless absolutely necessary.